The-Cherry-Man/SoftwareAssignment/README.md

     the ComputeConceptualBoundaryAPI finished in 357 milliseconds.
 For UpdatedCCBAPI, it finished in 8 milliseconds.
 This is a 77.52% reduction in time.
 This large increase was most likely caused from my lack of knowledge on BigInteger in the original class.

+Front End Explanation:

+    The front end was built with HTML, CSS, and Javascript and allows the user to input their information in a very simple way.
+By hitting the submit button, the information is converted to JSON to be sent to the java code, however due to the intricacies of gRPC, we could not find a way to execute it correctly.
+    The front end is still working however, and can be found in the folder of the same name and you can see how it would have worked if everything went right.